 - V. CIF rules cannot be appealed through the Assistant Superintendent of Educational Services. - VI.
 The completed credit rule may be appealed for extenuating circumstances.
-In order to appeal the 50 credits rule, the parent/guardian must fill out an Athletic Academic Eligibility Appeals Form (see sample at the end of this Section).
-This form must be returned to the Athletic Director, who will route it to the Assistant Superintendent of Educational Services.
+In order to appeal the 20 credits rule, the parent/guardian must fill out an Athletic Academic Eligibility Appeals Form (see sample at the end of this Section).
+This form must be returned to the Athletic Director, then it must receive approval from the school site Administration, who will then route it to the Assistant Superintendent of Educational Services.
 Once received, a panel will convene.
 The panel will include the Assistant Superintendent of Educational Services (or his designee) and the Athletic Directors of at least two SUSD high schools where the athlete is not enrolled.
 The panel will meet to review the appeal, and issue a decision based on any extenuating circumstances.
 A key issue will address whether the student is showing progress toward graduation.